ChrisGet/lindy16SocketIPPowerBarControl/README.md

 	ping		Linux command line tool for network device discovery.
 Install with your packagage manager.
 				"apt-get install iputils-ping" for Debian/Ubuntu.

+	Getopt::Long	Perl module to parse the input arguments.
+Install with the CPAN shell.

 Input Arguments:

 	--ip		Defines the IP address or hostname of the Lindy device to be controlled (Required).